shlomtzi-hazan/shlomtzi-hazan/Chat-bot/SECURITY_SPECIFICATION.md

 - Introduce an **admin profile** to manage users and groups:
   - Add new users to groups or remove them as needed.
   - Maintain a secure record of groups and their members.
+  - Admins have access to all files in the system and can modify file access control settings as needed.

 ---